funbox/face_control/README.md

             coffeelint --reporter raw app/assets/javascripts > coffeelint_report.json || true
             face-control <project> <repository> $PULL_REQUEST_ID

+If you don't want to receive RuboCop comments with certain severity level, pass the severity in the `--skip-severity` option like so:

+    face-control --skip-severity convention <project> <repository> <pull_request_id>

+You can use just `-S`.
+You can also pass multiple severity levels as a comma-separated list:

+    face-control -S convention,refactor <project> <repository> <pull_request_id>

 `face-control` uses the same configuration file (`~/.stashconfig.yml`) as the official [Atlassian Stash Command Line Tools][] to connect to your Stash instance.